 The program will then use the assessment to suggest specific issues to address, processes to utilize.
 Removal of waste from activity is a basic step, so an early workshop will initiate that process, as well as the practice to consider the most important concerns first.

 We will move through a series off subjects, tools and processes which have a proven history of success.
 Emphasis will be placed on the results of the assessment, to prioritize actions and processes which are especially relevant.

 Usually, the most important factors in production are perceived to be labor or equipment.
 Labor is often a good starting point, for two reasons: 1) Labor has a cost of its own, and 2) even if labor cost is not a large percentage, the major function of labor is to operate equipment and processes efficiently and to optimize their capability.
 The program will concentrate on improving labor and equipment productivity.

-Production areas, or maintenance shop or warehouse, are dynamic environments.
+Production areas, or a maintenance shop or a warehouse, are dynamic environments.
 A common characteristic is sense of urgency, which means that if a specified mechanism is not available for some reason, then another way will be chosen so that work goes on.
 These one-time occurrences may, in total, change factors of the work environment.

 This program centers on the manufacturing floor, or shop, or the shipping warehouse; and addresses elements which contribute to productivity.